How to identify the dead cone in the top-quark jet: Conclusions

 \section{Conclusions}

-We have studied the feasibility of observing the forward emission of particles in a high energy top-quark jet with dead cone which is characteristic for the elementary QCD process of gluon emission from a massive quark.
-Our analysis is based on the application of the Pythia 8.3 MCEG for the generation of events in the reaction $e^+e^-\to t\bar t +X$ at $\sqrt{s}=1$~TeV.
+We have studied the feasibility of observing the dead cone in the forward emission of particles in a high energy top-quark jet, which is characteristic for the elementary QCD process of gluon emission from a massive quark.
+Our analysis is based on the application of the \textsc{Pythia} 8.3 MCEG for the events in the reaction $e^+e^-\to t\bar t +X$ at $\sqrt{s}=1$~TeV.

-At first, we studied the angular distribution of particles around the top-quark direction which are bundled into the b-quark jet and the primary gluon jet.
-In case of a stable top-quark one finds the emission of gluons in a forward jet, but with suppression in the direction of the t-quark as expected in perturbative QCD and already observed in c- and b-quark production (``dead cone").
-A new phenomenon in top-quark production is the additional radiation generated by the b-quark from the top-quark decay which partially obscures the dead cone phenomenon.
-In leading order in $\alpha_s$ the additional radiation into the top-quark hemisphere comes from the $\widehat{tb}$ dipole which is superimposed to the $\widehat{t\bar t}$ dipole for the stable top-quark production with dead cone and is characterized by the following properties:
+At first, we studied the angular distribution of particles around the top-quark direction that are bundled into the b-quark jet and the primary gluon jet as expected in the leading order of $\alpha_s$.
+In case of a stable top-quark one finds a strong suppression of gluon emission in the direction of the t-quark as expected in perturbative QCD.
+This ``dead cone" effect has already been observed in the production of c- and b-quarks.
+A new phenomenon in top-quark production is the additional radiation generated by the b-quark from the top-quark decay, which partially obscures the dead cone phenomenon.
+In leading order in $\alpha_s$ the additional radiation into the top-quark hemisphere comes from the $\widehat{tb}$ dipole which is superimposed on the $\widehat{t\bar t}$ dipole for stable top-quark production with dead cone and is characterized by the following properties:

-(a) the gluons emitted in direction of the b-quark are strongly limited in angle to half the top-quark hemisphere by ``angular ordering", as can be observed in the individual MC events and also in the 2-dim scatter plots;
+(a) the gluons emitted in the direction of the b-quark are strongly limited in angle to half the top-quark hemisphere at the same side as the b-quark by ``angular ordering", as can be observed in the individual MC events and also in the 2-dim scatter plots;

-(b) The gluons emitted from the $\widehat{tb}$ dipole in the t-quark direction fill partially the forward dead cone generated by the $\widehat{t\bar t} $ dipole and radiate into the hemisphere opposite to the b-quark; its density increases with increasing b-quark decay angle against naive expectation.
-The effect is enlarged for the parton or hadron final state.
+(b) The gluons emitted from the $\widehat{tb}$ dipole in the t-quark direction prefer small angles and partially fill in the forward dead cone generated by the $\widehat{t\bar t} $ dipole; they are also radiated into the hemisphere opposite to the b-quark and their density increases with increasing b-quark decay angle; this is against a naive expectation based on a picture of independent fragmentation of top- and b-quarks.
+The effect is enlarged for the parton and hadron final states which are studied in addition.